neomjs/neo/.github/CODING_GUIDELINES.md

 They ensure a high code quality and consistency.
 We strongly recommend to also stick to them when creating your own workspaces and apps via `npx neo-app`.

+In case you do find spots inside the neo.mjs code base which do not stick to the new guidelines, you are very welcome to create a ticket here: https://github.com/neomjs/neo/issues.
+Once approved, sending a PR is also highly appreciated (an easy way to get into the contributors list).

 ## Content
 1. Import statements
 2. Anatomy of a neo class / JS module
+3. Config order

 ## 1. import statements